crate/cloud-tutorials/docs/cluster-deployment/deploy-to-cluster-marketplace/deploy-to-cluster-aws/configure-aws.rst

 Deploy and connect
 ==================

+A popup menu will remind you of the username and password you selected for connecting to the cluster.
+Make sure you copy this information to a safe place (e.g., a password manager), as it will not be retrievable past this point.

 The new cluster should be visible inside the project where you created it in the left hand menu.
 Please keep in mind that the deployment can take some time